Mental Health First Aid program

 One of Monash Residential Services' mission and goals is to provide and develop an environment within each location on campus which provides care, support and enrichment for the residential community in academic, cultural, personal, social and recreational matters.

-In recognition of the value of the MHFA program, the Director of MRS, as well as the Associate Deputy Director (Residential Support) and five other members of the Residential Support Team staff are qualified MHFA instructors and present the course to residents.
+In recognition of the value of the MHFA program, a number of members of the Residential Support Team staff are qualified MHFA instructors and present the course to residents.

 MRS is very proud of the impact our mental health program have had on our entire communities, with residents overwhelmingly feeling that living on campus has improved their mental health and wellbeing.

 In 2012 MRS added the safeTALK suicide alertness to the training regime. safeTALK assists participants in become more aware of the signs of suicidal thoughts, and help them develop skills to approach people and connect them with appropriate services.

 Each year 1 in 5 Australians will experience a mental illness.
 Many people are not knowledgeable or confident to offer assistance.
 Physical first aid is accepted and widespread in our community, however most do not cover mental health problems.
 This ignorance adds to stigmatising attitudes and prevents people from seeking help early and seeking the best sort of help.
 It also prevents people providing appropriate support to colleagues and family members, simply because they do not know how.
 Mental Health First Aid (MHFA) teaches people the skills to help someone who they're concerned about.

 The Mental Health First Aid Program was developed in 2000 at the centre for Mental Health Research at the Australian National University by Betty Kitchener and Professor Tony Jorm following the model that has been successfully applied in many countries with conventional first aid.
 Since this time, MHFA training has spread to every state and territory in Australia and internationally, currently to over 25 countries.

 Visit the MHFA Australia website for more information.